Pierce

 The ear leads the palate

-Cinematic, story-led narration with music, atmosphere and SFX.
+Cinematic, story-led narration with music, atmosphere and sound effects.
 Less screen time by design.
 Listen to the audio, follow the aromas, look at the makers.
 Soak in the moment.

 Stay true to your instincts

-Start anywhere.
-Pause, detour, replay.
+Start, pause, detour, replay.
 Follow the recommended route or don't.
-Works as a podcast before you leave the house or a flexible walk once you're there.
+Works as a podcast anywhere or a flexible walk once you're there.

 Earned discovery